 What sort of watch is right for you?
 That depends on a few factors.
 Here are some things to keep in mind to find the right outdoor watch:

-- Extra Features.
 You can find a whole range of features in a sports smartwatch, right up to cameras and ballistic computers.
-Do you want to have them built in or would you prefer to carry a separate device for those tasks?
+Do you want to have them built-in or would you prefer to carry a separate device for those tasks?
 For example, a heart rate monitor is nice, but is it absolutely necessary for your hiking trips and activities?
 That’s for you to decide.
-Personally, it’s a nice to have but not critical to get good hiking.
+Personally, it’s nice to have but not critical to get good hiking.

 Added features can also have a serious impact on battery life, especially anything that involves Bluetooth or wireless connections – so an Apple Watch probably isn’t the ideal choice, you might need a hiking watch with long battery life.